Open Travel Guide

 Public drinking in parks and streets is generally tolerated but be respectful

-Do I need a visa for Osaka?
+Do I need a visa to visit Osaka?

-How many days do I need in Osaka?
+How do I get around Osaka?